onflow/docs/docs/tools/flow-cli/tests/run-tests.md

 ---
-title: Run Cadence tests
+title: Running Cadence Tests
-description: How to run Cadence tests from the command line
+description: How to run Cadence tests from the CLI
 sidebar_position: 11
 ---

-The Flow CLI provides a command to run Cadence tests.
+The Flow CLI provides a straightforward command to execute Cadence tests, enabling developers to validate their scripts and smart contracts effectively.

 ```shell
 flow test /path/to/test_script.cdc
 ```

-⚠️ The `test` command expects configuration to be initialized.
-See [flow init](../flow.json/initialize-configuration.md) command.
+⚠️ The `test` command requires a properly initialized configuration.
+If you haven’t set up your Flow project yet, refer to the [flow init](../flow.json/initialize-configuration.md) guide for assistance.

 ## Example Usage

-A simple Cadence script `test_script.cdc`, which has a test case for running a cadence script on-chain:
+Below is an example of a simple Cadence test script, `test_script.cdc`, which verifies the functionality of a Cadence script executed in the testing environment.

 ```cadence
 import Test